Khmaralite: Chemical composition

 Barbier et al. analyzed khmaralite for constituents other than Li, Be and B with an ARL-EMX electron microprobe using 15 kV accelerating voltage and a 20 nA sample current.
 Li, Be and B were analyzed with an ARL Ion Microprobe Mass Analyzer (IMMA).
 It was later found in 1996 while using a Camea ims 4f (Secondary Ion Mass Spectroscopy or SIMS) that the 9Be+ signal was not corrected for the 27Al+ signal in the IMMA data.
 The IMMA and SIMS BeO contents are respectively, 2.56 and 2.47 weight percent.

 Chemical composition by weight percent

 (*Fe was analyzed as Fe2+; FeO and Fe2O3 were calculated assuming 28 cations in a formula for 40 O atoms.)

 Crystallography

-Khmaralite has a superstructure that is best described as a doubled sapphirine unit cell because the an axis is in the direction of the tetrahedral chains along which the main cation ordering occurs.
+Khmaralite has a superstructure that is best described as a doubled sapphirine unit cell because the a axis is in the direction of the tetrahedral chains along which the main cation ordering occurs.

-There are rows of weak extra reflections that correspond to a doubling of the an axis.
+There are rows of weak extra reflections that correspond to a doubling of the a axis.
 These patterns are indexed by the unit cell (P21/c): a = 19.8, b = 14.4, c = 11.2 Å, β = 125°.
 These were found using electron diffraction and microscopy.
 The superstructure was also observed in a medium-resolution lattice along the [001] axis.
 There was also a slight comparison made between the superstructure and the thicker regions of the crystals corresponding to a double100 interplanar spacing equal to 16.1 Å.